-- Arterial reconstruction: In some instances, collagen tissue has been used from donors in peripheral nerve regeneration and arterial reconstruction.
-The research is limited on this form of collagen use, but does show promise.28
+- Arterial reconstruction: In some instances, collagen tissue has been used by donors in peripheral nerve regeneration and arterial reconstruction.
+The research is limited on this form of collagen use but does show promise.28

 How to Add Collagen to Your Diet

 Collagen can be incorporated into your life in a number of different ways.
 Here’s a few ways you can increase your collagen intake:

 Collagen is found within the connective tissue of animals.
 Therefore, virtually all protein-rich meat sources contain viable levels of collagen, including beef, fish, pork, and poultry.

 Collagen production also requires vitamin C, zinc, and copper so you can get these other valuable nutrients by consuming various fruits and vegetables (more on this later).

 Bone broth can be a mystery to those unfamiliar with it.
 As you might imagine, bone broth is created through an extraction process which absorbs vital nutrients from bones.
 It also happens to be one of the best sources of collagen.